Leillac88/Projeto-Final-Digital-Store/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT. <br>
+Este projeto está sob a licença MIT.
-Sinta-se à vontade para usar, modificar e contribuir!